wangqiang9/DiffSketching/README.md

 Please go to the [ImageNet official website](https://image-net.org/) to download the complete datasets.

 ### Sketchy
-Please go to the [Sketchy official website](https://sketchy.eye.gatech.edu/) to download the datasets.
+Please go to the [Sketchy official website](https://sketchy.eye.gatech.edu/) to download the _Sketches and Photos_ datasets.

 ### QuickDraw
 Please go to the [QuickDraw official website](https://github.com/googlecreativelab/quickdraw-dataset) to download the datasets.
+The original data format is vector, please convert it to `.png` or `.jpg` before use it.

 ## Installation
 The requirements of this repo can be found in [requirements.txt](https://github.com/XDUWQ/DiffSketching/blob/main/requirements.txt).